slerman12/Help-me/7-Ongoing.md

 $\vert x \vert > 0$.

-&#9432; In this set of 4 assumptions, the decisions of the ruling judges are steelmanned as perfect and accurate up to and well beyond their claims.
+&#9432; In this set of 4 assumptions, the decisions of the ruling judges are "steelmanned," that is, they're made as perfect and accurate as can be up to and well beyond their claims.
 Assumption 4 is the policy of accountability that the PhD student handbook specifies.

 ## Disproofs